Analyzing Repeated Measures Data: ANOVA and Mixed Model Approaches

 Random intercept models take care of the correlation among a subject’s responses as do marginal models, but they do it in a different way.
 Instead of measuring correlations, they actually measure how much responses vary across individuals.
 If one individual generally has high responses, and another always low, the random intercept measures and accounts for that.
 It literally redefines the residuals.

-This module introduces the linear mixed model in depth before going on to random slope models.
+This module introduces the simplest linear mixed model in depth before going on to random slope models.

 Module 6: The Mixed Model: Individual Growth Curve (Random Slope) Model